Characidium timbuiense

 Characidium timbuiense is a fish in the family Crenuchidae.
 It is native to South America and is found in the Timbuí River basin in Espírito Santo, Brazil.

 Size

 This species reaches a length of 5.7 cm.

 Etymology

-The fishes name in Latin suffix denoting place = ense, : from the Timbuí River basin, in Espírito Santo, Brazil, where the type locality which is Córrego Valsungana, which is a tributary is located.
+The fish's name includes a Latin suffix denoting place, "-ense," and "Timbui" for the Timbuí River basin, in Espírito Santo, Brazil, where the type locality of Córrego Valsungana, a tributary, is located.